Mount Saint Mary's University, Los Angeles

-History
+The university offers 40+ undergraduate majors and minors, 15+ graduate programs, and 10+ Weekend/Evening & Online College programs.
+A total of 10 different degree types are available, as well as 10 professional development certificates and 8 teaching credentials.
+The most popular for 1st year undergraduate students are Pre-Nursing and Nursing, Biology, Psychology and Business.

+Campuses

 Chalon Campus

 The university first held its classes at St. Mary's Academy, then located at West Slauson Avenue and Crenshaw Boulevard.
 In 1928, the Sisters purchased 36 acre of land along the foothills of the Santa Monica Mountains from the Rodeo Land and Water Company for $162,000.
 In 1947, an additional 20 acre was acquired to complete what is today the university's Chalon campus.
 The campus contains a blend of architecture familiar to Los Angeles, largely in the tradition of the Spanish Colonial Revival and Mission Revival styles.
-The unique location of the campus in Brentwood, on a 1,100-foot (340 m) ridge, provides an overlook to both the Getty Center and 40 mi of the Pacific Ocean.
+The location of the campus in Brentwood, on a 1,100-foot (340 m) ridge, provides an overlook to both the Getty Center and 40 mi of the Pacific Ocean.

 Being the university's first campus, Chalon has been home to a number of important events in the history of the university.
 In 1929, the university's first graduation was held on the Chalon campus.
-In 1952, the university granted its first baccalaureate degrees in nursing, also the first in Southern California.
-In 1955, the university began offering graduate degree programs.
+20 years later, the university founded its historic Nursing program under the direction of Sr. Rebecca Doan, CSJ.
+After receiving full accreditation from the California Board of Nursing Examiners for its Bachelor of Science in Nursing degree, Mount Saint Mary's produced California's first BSN graduates in 1952.
+In 1955, the university also began offering graduate degree programs.

-Today, Chalon is home to the university's traditional baccalaureate programs, offering more than 35 academic majors and minors.
-The most popular majors are: nursing, pre-nursing, psychology, biology, sociology, and business.
+Today, the Chalon campus is home to the university's traditional undergraduate students, though some classes and student housing are also offered at the Doheny campus.

-The Geena Davis Institute on Gender in Media is located at the university.